cyptnpassira/Federift/README.md

   `trim_beta: 0.2`, the top and bottom 20 percent of values are dropped per coordinate before averaging, cheap insurance against a few wild updates.
-- **deadline**: the Go engine marks any client whose simulated latency exceeds
+- **deadline**: the Go engine marks any client whose simulated latency exceeds `deadline_ms` as effectively dropped.
+Stragglers routinely blow past it; that is how a heavy latency tail turns into missing contributors.

+## Extending it

+Because the two halves only agree on JSON, extension is local:

+- **New aggregator?** Add a function to `federift/aggregate.py` and a branch in